 - ½ cup shelled almonds

-- ¼ cup plus 2 tbsp sugar divided
+- ¼ cup plus 2 tablespoon sugar divided

 - ¼ cup all-purpose flour